 It appears to be common that discretionary account is suitable for those with a large investment portfolio, but not self-directed investors.

-We’ve summarized key highlights of the above-mentioned brokerage accounts:
+We’ve summarized the key highlights of the above-mentioned brokerage accounts:

 - Must have full cash amount in the account